jeremyosborne/dnpk/src/core/simulation/battle-v2/README.md

     // reference to original structures applied to this group
     structures: object[],

+    // associative array, keyed by id, of all armies in the armyGroup.
+Values are references to original army.
+    armyGroupIndex: object{},

     // the group strength modifier (final calculated and bounded number) applied to this group
     groupStrengthModifier: number,
     // the group health modifier (final calculated and bounded number)
     groupHealthModifier: number,

-    // associative array, keyed by id, of all armies translated into battle-army structures.
-    competitorsIndex: battleArmy{},

     //
     // Values that will mutate over the course of a battle